 The GTPA is aligned with the National Program Standards, with a specific focus on Program Standard 1.2.
-This standard requires preservice teachers to undertake an assessment that focuses on the interrelated elements of classroom practice inclusive of planning, teaching and assessing.
-The GTPA has been endorsed as offering a set of clear, measurable and justifiable achievement criteria for assessing performance.
+This standard requires preservice teachers to undertake an assessment that focuses on the interrelated elements of classroom practice - planning, teaching, assessing and reflecting.
+The Graduate Teacher Standards are embedded within the GTPA

+The GTPA offers a set of clear, measurable and justifiable achievement criteria for assessing performance.
+This approach is combined with internal moderation and cross-institutional moderation for comparability purposes.